avizcaino/cv/README.md

 ## Configuration
 In order to personalize the application with your own data, just edit the files in the `test-data` folder with your own data.
->> ** Note: In future releases of this project, a more dynamic way to personalize the CV with your own data will be provided.
+> **Note**: In future releases of this project, a more dynamic way to personalize the CV with your own data will be provided.